AkshayaBalasubramani/Restaurant-Chat-Bot-Tkinter/README.md

 # Restaurant-Chat-Bot-Tkinter
 # CHATBOT APPLICATION
-We use NLP along with Pythorch to train our chatbot
+I have used NLP along with Pythorch to train our chatbot
 JSON file will be used to train our model for chatbot.(Contextual Chatbots with Tensorflow)
-We have various pattern tags
+i have used various pattern tags
 The conversation need not be the same words that need to be put as the same

 # CONCEPTS